 The dehydrated treats can be as soft or as hard, as you like, just leave them in longer, and they'll be crunchier.
 If you prefer a soft treat, then the Liver Sponge Cake is your best option.
 For a crunchy treat, you can't do better than the Chewy Liver Boats.

 These recipes can be found below:

 For best results I would recommend using a dehydrator.
 If you don't have a dehydrator, you can make these treats in the oven on its lowest temperature setting.
 Bake on a light greased cookie sheet and flip the liver pieces after 2 hours.

 These chews will help freshen your dog's breath.
 Celery contains nutrients that promotes a healthy heart and helps freshen your dog's breath.
 The string of the celery acts like a floss!

-Make sure you check the ingredients.
-Many dog treats can contain additives and nasty meat byproducts, which can contribute to obesity, diabetes, and many other illnesses and diseases related to an unhealthy diet.
+When buying dog treats, ensure you check the ingredients.
+Some liver treats and other dog treats can contain additives and nasty meat byproducts.
+These may contribute to obesity, diabetes, and many other illnesses and diseases related to an unhealthy diet.
 For more information, please check out my Healthy Treats Page.

-Look for a treat that has liver as the main ingredient, ideally it should be the first ingredient listed.
-Freeze dried dog liver treats are perfect.
-They are still loaded with vitamins that your dog will benefit from and they are less messy, easy to carry around in your training treat bag.
+Look for a treat that has liver as the main ingredient.
+Ideally, it should be the first ingredient listed.
+Freeze-dried liver dog treats are perfect.
+They're loaded with vitamins and are less messy, so easy to carry around in your training treat bag.

-They are high value treats that are full of vitamins and nutrients your dog needs.
+Liver dog treats are high-value treats that are full of vitamins and nutrients your dog needs.
 An added bonus is that liver is inexpensive compared to other meats.
 If you're up for the challenge, we have plenty of recipes that can be made at home.
-Alternatively, if you rather buy some already made, we show you the healthy options and what to avoid in store bought brands.
+Alternatively, if you'd rather buy some already made, we show you the healthy options and what to avoid in store-bought brands.